Mental Health And Dating: 10 Tips For Dating Someone With An Anxiety Disorder

 If you feel that anxiety is affecting your relationship, it’s important to look at what’s really going on.
 Rather than chalking it up to anxiety, it can help to look at the specific actions and identify specific needs.

-Many people with anxiety disorders have healthy relationships.
-Therapy, building a larger toolkit to self-soothe (e.g., breathing exercises, affirmations), increasing your overall support system, etc., can all be incredibly effective methods of helping them to cope with anxiety when it’s affecting your relationship.
+Not everyone who experiences anxiety has their relationships negatively affected.
+Many people with anxiety disorders have healthy relationships because of practicing healthy ways and habits to cope such as therapy, building a larger toolkit to self-soothe (e.g., breathing exercises, affirmations), increasing your overall support system, etc. These are all effective methods of helping them to cope with anxiety when it’s affecting your relationship.

 It’s often very important to communicate frequently so that your partner knows you’re there for them and you can continue to help them in the best way possible.
-Couples counseling can help you when you feel unsure about how to do this.
+Couples counseling can help you when you feel unsure about how to manage your stress and anxiety.
 Although anxiety disorders may seem difficult to understand if you haven’t experienced one personally, there are ways for you to provide support as your partner navigates this condition.

-If you’re in a room with someone who is currently experiencing anxiety symptoms, there are a couple of things to do.
-First, it’s often helpful to stay calm rather than get frustrated; it’ll help to cultivate a more relaxed environment.
+If you’re in a room with someone who is currently experiencing anxiety symptoms or triggers, there are a couple of things to do.
+First, staying calm rather than feeling fear or frustration will help to cultivate a more relaxed environment.
+Be patient.
 Rather than assume what the most helpful thing to do would be, ask them what they need or what you can do to help.
-Speak in a steady tone of voice, ask if they’d like to step away from the situation (especially if you’re in a busy environment), and try to avoid anything that could worsen their symptoms.
+Speak and communicate in a steady tone of voice, ask if they’d like to step away from the situation (especially if you’re in a busy environment), and try to avoid anything that could worsen their symptoms.

-At a time when your loved one isn’t experiencing symptoms, it can be helpful to have a conversation with your partner or another person in your life about how to navigate anxiety.
+Understanding anxiety is the key.
+Thus, at a time when your loved one isn’t experiencing symptoms, it can be helpful to have a conversation with your partner or another person in your life about how to navigate anxiety.
 That way, you’ll know you know what to do, as well as what not to do, in the future.
+Ask them also to make sure they have any necessary support items with them, such as anti-anxiety medications, journals, or other relief tools they may use.

 - Previous Article